-If you’ve ever dyed your hair before, you know that, while the results are gorgeous, the process isn’t exactly great for your tresses.
-After all, all that bleaching and processing can damage and fry hair, sucking out its moisture.
-That may make you reticent about getting your hair dyed in the first place or switching colors.
+If you’ve ever colored your hair before, you know that, while the results are gorgeous, the process isn’t exactly great for your tresses.
+After all, all that lifting and processing can damage and fry hair, sucking out its moisture.
+That may make you reticent about getting your hair colored in the first place or switching colors.

-Well, science has given us a new dying option that might treat our tresses better: blackcurrant dye.
+Well, science has given us a new coloring option that might treat our tresses better: blackcurrant color.

 The skins of these berries are typically thrown away when making blackcurrant juice.
 By keeping the skins, scientists found these could color hair.
 It’s all due to the anthocyanins in the berries, which are pigments.
 When mixed with a paste on hair, the strands turned blue, says researchers at Science Daily.

 It was also possible to add other natural ingredients with the blackcurrant skins to get hues like purple and red.